lodestar-cli/lodestar/README.md

 ## Overview

-Based on [Continuous Delivery](https://continuousdelivery.com/),  GitOps culture has allowed for development teams to truly connect their audiences to the code they write every day.
-By declaring what their code, tests, and deployments will look like through Git, developers can work quickly with the reassurance that what reaches production will always be in a good state.
+GitOps has allowed for development teams to control their DevOps pipelines through the tool they use alsot every day, Git.
+By declaring what their code, tests, and deployments will look like through code, developers can work quickly while being reassured what reaches their end users will be in a good state.
 Although this sounds nice, code doesn't just magically show up in production.
-This is what lead to tools like Kubernetes, CI Servers, and GitOps Controllers (ArgoCD, Flux, etc.) being created.
+This is what lead to applications like Kubernetes, CI Tools, and GitOps Controllers (ArgoCD, Flux, etc.) being created.
 By using the proper tooling, developers have been able to automate their tests and deployments through different phases (environments) before deploying into production.
 A common GitOps pipeline often looks like this:

 <div style="text-align:center">
 <img src="https://user-images.githubusercontent.com/51719751/113178192-f6f1ae80-9213-11eb-8e34-7a94e5d87a23.png">
 </div>

 As stated above, there are many tools that have been made to run Continuous Integration, Continuous Deployment, and host environments for your code to deploy into.
-The one area that isn't covered, and is the key difference between a GitOps and a standard pipeline, is the updating of manifests between CI and CD runs.
-There are different strategies for implementing this.
-Some teams are able to script together some commands to update manifests, while others choose to keep this as a manual step.
-Both these implementations lead to potential human errors and inconsistencies between teams.
+The one area that isn't covered, and is the key difference between a GitOps pipeline and a standard pipeline, is the updating of manifests between CI and CD runs.
+Some teams are able to script together some commands to update manifests, while others choose to keep this as a manual step, but  both of these implementations tend to lead to potential human errors and inconsistencies between teams.

-In comes Lodestar.
+Lodestar was created to resolve this issue.
 Lodestar is a tool that guides deployments to their destination in a consistent manner no matter the environment.
-With Lodestar, pushing a new image tag to an environment or promoting an image to the next environment can be boiled down to a single command.
-Lodestar can be as simple or complex as you need it to be, and can grow with your deployment flow.
-Not only does Lodestar scale with your pipeline, it is flexible to your deployment strategy, for it can be ran locally or within your automation pipeline.
+With Lodestar, updating an environment's configuration values or promoting an application to the next environment can be boiled down to a single command.
+Not only is Lodestar simple to use, it is also flexible, for it can be ran locally or within your CI/CD pipelines.
+No matter where you are in your GitOps journey, Lodestar can help make sure your applications reach their environments safely.

 ## Implementation